DR Congo's Bakambu rescues Marseille with late winner against Nice

 Cedric Bakambu scored his third Ligue 1 goal in Marseille's 2-1 triumph over Nice on Sunday.

-Bakambu made an instant for impact for the Olympians after replacing Dimitri Payet in the 88th minute, with his strike a minute later that turned out to be the match-winning goal.
+Bakambu made an instant impact for the Olympians after replacing Dimitri Payet in the 88th minute, with his strike a minute later which turned out to be the match-winning goal.

-Arkadiusz Milik gave Marseille a first-half lead after converting from the penalty spot in the stoppage time but the Gabon's Mario Lemina pulled a goal back for Nice late in the encounter, and could not inspire a comeback.
+Arkadiusz Milik gave Marseille a first-half lead after converting from the penalty spot in the stoppage time but Gabon's Mario Lemina pulled a goal back for Nice late in the encounter that could not inspire a comeback.

 Editors' Picks